secretstartups/handbook/content/handbook/people-group/learning-and-development/elevate-programs/elevate+/_index.md

 | 3 | 4 | Live Cohort Workshop (Zoom) | Cross-functional synchronous cohort workshop sessions with ~8-10 other GitLab people leaders to review Intersession work, give and get feedback on application of concepts, and additional opportunities for practice | 80 minutes |
 | 4 | 5 | Share Module Feedback (Google Forms) | Share your perspective on the Elevate+ program by providing input about each module | 5 minutes |

-Throughout the program, participants will also revisit and adapt their ReadMes, crystallizing their focus on leadership development and the ways in which they contribute to GitLab’s business.
+Throughout the program, participants will also revisit and adapt their ReadMes, crystallizing their focus on leadership development and the ways in which they contribute to GitLab's business.

 ## Pre-Certification Coaching